-The borrowings under the Senior Secured Credit Facility are collateralized by a lien on substantially all assets of the Company, ATI and each of the existing and future U.S. subsidiary guarantors, with certain exceptions set forth in the Credit Agreement, and ATI's capital stock and all of the capital stock or other equity interests held by the Company, ATI and each of ATI's existing and future U.S. subsidiary guarantors (subject to certain limitations for equity interest of foreign subsidiaries and other exceptions set forth in the Credit Agreement).
-Interest on the Term Loan, as of December 31, 2021, is either (a) 1.75% over a LIBOR rate on deposits in U.S. dollars for one-, two-, three- or six-month periods (or twelve-month or shorter periods if, at the time of the borrowing, available from all relevant lenders) (the "LIBOR Rate"), or (b) 0.75% over the greater of the prime lending rate as quoted by the Administrative agent, the LIBOR Rate for an interest period of one month plus 1.00% and the federal funds effective rate published by the Federal Reserve Bank of New York plus 0.50%, subject to a 1.00% floor (the "Base Rate").
-As of December 31, 2021, the Company elected to pay the lowest all-in rate of LIBOR plus the applicable margin, or 1.85%, on the Term Loan.
-The Credit Agreement requires minimum quarterly principal payments on the Term Loan starting with the fiscal quarter which ended September 30, 2019, as well as prepayments from certain net cash proceeds of non-ordinary course asset sales and casualty and condemnation events, the incurrence of certain debt and from a percentage of excess cash flow, if applicable.
+The borrowings under the Senior Secured Credit Facility are collateralized by a lien on substantially all assets of the Company, ATI and certain existing and future U.S. subsidiary guarantors, as provided in the Credit Agreement.
+Interest on the Term Loan, as of December 31, 2022, is either (a) 1.75% over a LIBOR rate on deposits in U.S. dollars for one-, two-, three- or six-month periods (or twelve-month or shorter periods if, at the time of the borrowing, available from all relevant lenders) (the "LIBOR Rate"), or (b) 0.75% over the greater of the prime lending rate as quoted by the administrative agent, the LIBOR Rate for an interest period of one month plus 1.00% and the federal funds effective rate published by the Federal Reserve Bank of New York plus 0.50%, subject to a 1.00% floor (the "Base Rate").
+As of December 31, 2022, the Company elected to pay the lowest all-in rate of LIBOR plus the applicable margin, or 6.14%, on the Term Loan.
+The Credit Agreement requires minimum quarterly principal payments on the Term Loan, as well as prepayments from certain net cash proceeds of non-ordinary course asset sales and casualty and condemnation events, the incurrence of certain debt and from a percentage of excess cash flow, if applicable.
 The minimum required quarterly principal payment on the Term Loan through its maturity date of March 2026 is \$2 million.
-As of December 31, 2021, there had been no payments required for certain net cash proceeds of non-ordinary course asset sales and casualty and condemnation events.
+As of December 31, 2022, there had been no payments required for certain net cash proceeds of non-ordinary course asset sales and casualty and condemnation events.
 The remaining principal balance is due upon maturity.